 Applying for a Substitute Parentage Order in Victoria.

 After a baby is born through an Victorian surrogacy arrangement, a Substitute Parentage Order is required to transfer parentage from the surrogate and her partner to the intended parents.
+You do not have to engage a lawyer for the Parentage Order.
+If you are interested in applying for the Parentage Order yourself, you might be interested in Sarah’s DIY Parentage Order Package.

 If you are entering a surrogacy arrangement in Victoria, you can read more about the Victorian surrogacy laws and processes.
 You can also find information in the free Surrogacy Handbook, reading articles in the Blog, by listening to more episodes of the Surrogacy Podcast.
 You can also book in for a consult with me below.